Notes on Fireworks

 Index

-SAFETY TIPS Visit this link first
+SAFETY TIPS Click on the red letters and visit this link first

 Safety Accident Analysis - How one of the most benign mixes we work with caused a fatality.
 There are additional comments from an email by Kurt Medlin.
 This was reposted by permission from the PGI bulletin and credit is given at the front of the article.